abelardojarab/gputeachingkit-labs/Module14/VectorAddStream/description.markdown

 Edit the code in the code tab to perform the following:

-* You MUST use at least 4 CUDA streams in your program, but you may adjust it to be larger for larged datasets.
+* You MUST use at least 4 CUDA streams in your program, but you may adjust it to be larger for largest datasets.
 * Allocate device memory
 * Interleave the host memory copy to device to hide
 * Initialize thread block and kernel grid dimensions